-Coronavirus brings down the curtain on Hippfest in Bo’ness
+Coronavirus brings down the curtain on HippFest in Bo’ness

-Next week’s Hippodrome cinema’s flaqship silent film festival in Bo’ness - best known as HippFest - has joined the list of major events to be postponed because of Coronavirus fears.
+This week’s Hippodrome cinema’s flaqship silent film festival in Bo’ness - best known as HippFest - has joined the list of major events to be postponed because of coronavirus fears.

-Organisers had predicted it would have been the most successful HippFest yet.

 A major highlight was to be a rare screening of the 1923 epic “The Loves of Mary Queen of Scots”.